juanjux/raimixer/README.md

 Not really.
 The advantage of an online mixer like [RaiShaker](https://raishaker.net/) is that it mixes amounts from different users.
-So even while nodes can't know if different accounts are from the same or different persons, an comprehensive analysis could see if all the funds from the first transactions before mixing came from knew exchanges accounts and thus can guess than the transactions following that one are to the mixers accounts.
+So even while nodes can't know if different accounts are from the same or different persons, a comprehensive analysis could see if all the funds from the first transactions before mixing came from knew exchanges accounts and thus can guess than the transactions following that one are to the mixers accounts.
 RaiShaker avoids that problem mixing the funds from its users together.